Hohoemi256/RemoteExplorer/README.md

 - Usage of standard keys and combinations like DEL, CTRL+C, CTRL+V, CTRL+X.

 ![Explorer Window to browse for files](Explorer_example.png)
+- You can select the port at which the server should run
+- Minimizing the Window will bring hide it as a taskbar icon

 ![Server GUI](Server_GUI_example.png)